 What does Web Hosting Checker do?

-It can also provide other information about the entered site.
+It can also provide other important information about the entered site.
 It can tell the type of service being used, the location of the service provider, the server on which the hosting service is being provided, and in certain cases the details of the domain owner and the email address.

 It's a handy tool for SEOs, website owners and webmasters.
 They want to know exactly where their service is being hosted from, and if the servers are in a secure location and well managed.